GFW Technical Review 05 – Shadowsocks

 Shadowsocks has a straightforward architecture consisting of two components: a client-side application (ss-local) and a server-side service (ss-server).

 ss-local runs on the user’s machine as a standard SOCKS5 proxy (see RFC 1928), accepting connections from local applications such as web browsers.
 It encrypts the data stream and forwards it to the configured ss-server, which runs on a host outside the censored network. ss-server decrypts the payload, reconstructs the original connection parameters, and relays requests to the intended destination.
-GFW only observes the fully encrypted data stream between the two Shadowsocks components.
+The GFW only ever sees the fully encrypted stream between the two Shadowsocks components.

 The Shadowsocks Protocol